-As the Coronavirus Job Retention Scheme winds down, some businesses may have to make redundancies.
 This guide provides information on planning, the redundancy process and support for employers and employees.

-At this stage, it is important to start planning and maintain open communication.
+For businesses at this stage, it is important to start planning and maintain open communication.

-Have you considered all other options as an employer, reviewing what can you do as a business to save costs and reduce redundancies?
+Have you considered all other options as an employer, reviewing what you can do as a business to save costs and reduce redundancies?

 If redundancies are contemplated, businesses might first want to consider whether these could potentially be avoided by, for example, imposing a recruitment freeze, reducing spend on use of agency workers or looking into contract changes such as proposed pay cuts, and reduced working days or hours.Laura D'Arcy, a Partner at BLM Law